 Next, you can check for any Alt text issues in your typeform.
 If you see an error here, that might be because the Alt text description of an image is missing somewhere in your form.

 To fix this issue, you can either add Alt text to an image, or if the image is purely decorative and its description doesn’t have to be read out by screen readers, use the Decorative image checkbox to disable Alt text.

 Next up is the Other option.
 You might get a warning message here if your question is connected to an external tool like Calendly.

 Give the accessibility checker a try yourself, and find out how accessible your typeforms are!
-You can read more about creating accessible typeforms and adding accessible videos to your forms here and here.
+You can read more about how to create accessible typeforms here and how to add accessible videos to your forms here.